gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

  THIS LIST SHOULD BE ALPHABETIZED BY [PERSON NAME] - the docs:updateContributorsInReleaseNotes task will enforce this ordering, which is case-insensitive.
 -->

-We would like to thank the following community members for their contributions to this release of Gradle:
+We would like to thank the following community members for their contributions to this release of Gradle: [Matthew Von-Maszewski](https://github.com/matthewvon)

 Be sure to check out the [public roadmap](https://blog.gradle.org/roadmap-announcement) for insight into what's planned for future releases.